s-ilent/SMSM-PSO2/README.md

 As PSO2 was only just upgraded to the new renderer, I'm hoping Sega will fix some of the bugs themselves.

+Transparent objects rendered after the normal deferred passes will fail to dump shaders.
+I think it's because the result is too big, as transparent objects have really really big shaders that try to calculate all the lighting for them.
+It seems kind of excessive, but for non-emissive objects it makes sense.
+At the same time, I think it might be a bottleneck for old GPUs...

+A number of passes, such as FXAA and TAA, are rendered after the final output is composited to sRGB space.

 Most materials will start with a similar piece of code to do dithering when the camera is too close.
-This is also used for some types of transparency.
+This is also used for some types of transparency on items.

 The buffer layout opaque shaders write to seems to be like this.
 * o0.xyz : Albedo